rafi-disys/vnet-bastion-tf/README.md

 # vnet-bastion-tf
-Implementing for_each argument to create a terraform configuration for vnet with bastion host and multiple subnets
+Implementing for_each argument to create a terraform configuration with multiple subnets in a vnet with bastion host